Michael Clayton

-Michael Clayton is a 2007 American legal thriller film written and directed by Tony Gilroy.
+Michael Clayton is a 2007 American legal thriller film written and directed by Tony Gilroy in his directorial debut.
 It stars George Clooney as lawyer Michael Clayton, who discovers a coverup of criminal wrongdoing by one of his firm's clients.
 Tom Wilkinson, Tilda Swinton, and Sydney Pollack appear in supporting roles.

 Released on October 5, 2007, the film grossed $93 million worldwide.
 It was praised for Gilroy's direction and screenplay, and the performances of the cast, with Swinton's performance particularly lauded.
 Michael Clayton was nominated for seven Academy Awards: Best Picture, Best Director, Best Original Score, Best Original Screenplay, Best Actor for Clooney, Best Supporting Actor for Wilkinson, and Best Supporting Actress for Swinton, which she won.

 Plot

-Michael Clayton is a "fixer" for a prestigious New York City law firm.
-One night, Michael leaves a poker game to attend to a high-profile client in Westchester County.
-Driving home, Michael sees three horses standing at the top of a hill near leafless trees.
-He gets out of his car and approaches them.
-Behind him, a bomb detonates in his car.
+Lawyer Michael Clayton is a "fixer" for the prestigious Kenner, Bach, and Ledeen law firm in New York City.
+One night, Michael attends to a high-profile client in Westchester County.
+Driving home, Michael sees three horses standing at the top of a hill.
+As he gets out of his car and approaches them, a bomb detonates in his car behind him.

-Four days earlier, the firm dispatched Michael to deal with a crisis created when Arthur Edens, one of the firm's litigators, suffered a manic episode in the middle of a deposition.
-Arthur had been conducting the defense of U-North, an agricultural conglomerate, in a six-year-long three-billion-dollar class action lawsuit, which his outburst was designed to jeopardize.

-Michael bails Arthur out of jail in Milwaukee and learns Arthur is no longer taking his medication.
+Four days earlier, Michael is dispatched to deal with a crisis created when Arthur Edens, one of Kenner-Bach's top litigators, suffers a manic episode in the middle of a deposition.
+Arthur is heading the defense of U-North, an agricultural conglomerate, in a six-year-long three-billion-dollar class action lawsuit over deaths claimed to be related to a U-North weedkiller, and his outburst has jeopardized U-North's defense.
+Michael bails Arthur out of jail in Milwaukee and learns Arthur had stopped taking his medication.
 Michael's son Henry speaks with Arthur after Arthur answers Michael's phone.
-Henry tells Arthur about a chapter in a fantasy book, Realm & Conquest, that concerns the summoning of heroes to their destiny, which Arthur interprets as a sign to continue undermining U-North.
+Henry tells Arthur about a chapter in a fantasy book, Realm & Conquest, that concerns the summoning of heroes to their destiny, which Arthur interprets as a sign to fight U-North.
 Arthur escapes from his hotel room and returns to New York.

-Michael approaches Marty Bach, the firm's managing partner, requesting a loan to cover a failed investment in a restaurant Michael made with his ne'er-do-well brother, Timmy.
-Marty suggests Michael will be rewarded if he can get Arthur back on track but warns the firm will be finished if he fails.

-Karen Crowder, U-North's general counsel, discovers that Arthur has a confidential U-North memo proving the company knew its weed killer did in fact cause the hundreds of deaths that sparked the lawsuit.
+Karen Crowder, U-North's general counsel, discovers that Arthur has a confidential U-North memo proving the company knew its weedkiller had the potential to kill people before it went to market, but that the costs of fixing the issue would be too high.
 U-North CEO Don Jeffries, whose signature is on the memo, puts Karen in contact with two operatives, who follow Arthur and bug his apartment and phone.